sch0penheimer/AWS-DevSecOps-Hybrid-CICD-Factory/README.md

 - **Internet Gateway Integration**: Direct routing from ALB to IGW for inbound HTTP/HTTPS traffic from internet clients
 - **Security Group Configuration**: ALB security group permits inbound traffic on ports 80 and 443 from `0.0.0.0/0` while restricting all other protocols

-**`Custom NAT Instance Strategy:`** $ECS\_CONTROL\_PLANE\_DNS\_NAME$ : The sole operational reason NAT instances are needed is to allow ECS agent and EC2-backed container instances in private subnets to reach the **regional ECS control plane**.
+**`Custom NAT Instance Strategy:`** **ECS_CONTROL_PLANE_DNS_NAME** : The sole operational reason NAT instances are needed is to allow ECS agent and EC2-backed container instances in private subnets to reach the **regional ECS control plane**.
 You can avoid public internet egress by using <ins>VPC endpoints</ins>, but those endpoints typically incur additional charges and are not covered by the AWS Free Tier.
 For Free Tier–compatible, low-cost evaluations I therefore managed to setup outbound Internet access via **my own lightweight custom NAT EC2 instances** (one per AZ) instead of paid VPC endpoint alternatives.
 - **Cost Optimization**: Deployed in each public subnet as `t2.micro` instances to maintain **AWS Free Tier eligibility** instead of using AWS Managed NAT Gateways (`$45/month` per gateway)
 - **High Availability**: One NAT instance per availability zone providing redundant egress paths for private subnet resources
 - **Instance Configuration**: Amazon Linux 2 AMI with custom User Data script handling IP forwarding, iptables rules, and source/destination check disabling